-The Weishan Yi and Hui Nationalities Autonomous County is a fantastic place inhabited by ethnic minorities and takes on dense ethic folk art of primitive simplicity.
-The whole city has been well-preserved with architectures of the Ming (1368–1644) and Qing Dynasty (1636–1911).
+The Weishan Yi and Hui Nationalities Autonomous County is a fantastic place inhabited by ethnic minorities.
+Discover the rich ethic folk culture and primitive art.
+The whole city has been well-preserved with architectures of the Ming (1368–1644) and Qing (1636–1911) dynasties.

 The preserved Weishan City, built in the twenty-second year (1389) of the Hongwu reign in the Ming Dynasty, has a history of over 600 years up to now.
 It was the birthplace of Nanzhao Kingdom, a local government which was relatively independent of the central government of Tan Dynasty.
 Surrounded by thick walls, the city only has four gates in each direction.
 Inside the city constructs rectangular layout and street system of chessboard type.
 There are totally 25 streets and 18 lanes.

-The symbol of the city must be two loffy buildings, Gongcheng Building (拱辰楼) and Xinggong Building (星拱楼).
+The symbol of the city must be two lofty buildings, Gongchen Building (拱辰楼) and Xinggong Building (星拱楼).
 Besides, the whole city has been well-preserved with architectures of the styles in Ming and Qing Dynasty, such as Wen Temple, Wenhua Academy, Yuhuang Pavilion (Jade Emperor Pavilion), and Dong Yue Temple.

 Travelers can always find special agricultural products such as tobacco, tea, walnuts, beef, black goat, white kidney beans, beer barley, fruits, herbs and so on, and local products such as tie-dyed cloth, ethnic snacks, preserves pickles, preserved fruits and so on.